Tight Bounds for Restricted Grid Scheduling: Lower Bounds

 \end{theorem}

-\begin{proof} Consider an algorithm for the Restricted Grid Scheduling problem and an instance in which there are $s$ items of size $S$, $\ell$ items of size $L=2S-1$, and maximum bin size $M = 2L-1$.
-By Lemma \ref{thrift-lem}, we may assume the algorithm is thrifty.
+\begin{proof} Consider an algorithm for the Restricted Grid Scheduling problem and an instance in which there are $s$ items of size $S>1$, $\ell$ items of size $L=2S-1$, and maximum bin size $M=4S-3$.
 We start with the case when $\ell \leq s/2$ and then handle the case when $\ell > s/2$.
 In both cases, we consider two subcases, depending on how the algorithm packs the first batch of bins.

 {\bf Case I}: $\ell \leq s/2$.

 The adversary begins by giving $\ell$ bins of size $2S$.
 In each of these bins, the algorithm must pack either two items of size $S$ or one item of size $L$.
 Let $0 \leq k \leq \ell$ be the number of these bins in which the algorithm packs two items of size $S$.
 Then the algorithm has $s-2k$ items of size $S$ and $k$ items of size $L$ left to pack.